Practice question answers I lymphoid neoplasms

 11. E. Two commonly seen genetic abnormality involved in follicular lymphoma include bcl2 and MLL2.
 ALK is seen in anaplastic large cell lymphoma.
 BRAF is seen hairy cell leukemia.
 C-myc is seen in Burkitt lymphoma.
 CDH1 mutation is seen in lobular carcinoma of breast and signet ring carcinoma of stomach.

-13. A. Three viruses associated with primary effuse lymphoma are HIV, EBV and HHV8.
+13. A. Three viruses associated with primary effusion lymphoma are HIV, EBV and HHV8.
 HPV is usually associated with carcinoma, especially squamous cell carcinoma.
 HTLV-1 is associated with adult T cell leukemia/lymphoma.
 Staphylococcus and streptococcus can be seen in empyema subsequent to staphylococcus or streptococcus caused pneumonia.

 14. B. Although gastric MALT type marginal zone lymphomas are often associated with Helicober pylori infection, other type of gastric lymphomas do occur in patients with history of H. pylori infection.
 Marginal zone lymphomas are negative for both CD5 and CD10, and positive reactivity to cyclin D1 and CD5 is most consistent with mantle cell lymphoma.
 Follicular lymphoma is positive for CD10 and bcl2 but negative for CD5.
 Adenocarcinoma is positive for cytokeratin and negative for lymphocytic markers.
 Reactive inflammatory changes seen in peptic ulcer may have lymphocytic infiltration, but the lymphocytic population is polyclonal with a mixed kappa and lambda expression, in a background of mixed inflammatory infiltration including neutrophils.